 Citius, Altius, Fortius.
 Those are the Latin words for the Olympic motto, which in today's language means "Swifter, Higher, Stronger."
-The best athletes from around the world exemplify that creed as they compete in the 2012 Summer Olympic Games in London, England.
-As the Games get underway, Education World offers you ten gold-medal lessons about the Summer Olympics.
+The best athletes from around the world exemplify that creed as they compete in the Olympic Games.
+As the Games get underway, Education World offers you ten gold-medal lessons.
 Included: Activities that involve students in creating time lines and graphs, writing biographies of famous Olympians, and much more.

 In the name of all competitors, I promise that we shall take part in these Olympic Games, respecting and abiding by the rules that govern them, in the true spirit of sportsmanship, for the glory of sport and the honor of our teams.

 -- Olympic Oath, written by Baron Pierre du Coubertin, founder of the modern Olympics.

 Click any headline below for a complete teaching resource.
 (Notations in parentheses indicate approximate grade levels for each activity.)

 Create Your Own Classroom Olympics

 Complete activites that emphasize skills and knowledge as well as a little luck.
 (Grades 3-12)

 Comparing Ancient and Modern Olympic Games